-In addition to the above, the potential negative terrestrial biodiversity impacts of the proposed development are low to very low (Appendix D1, refers).
+In addition, the potential negative terrestrial biodiversity impacts of the proposed development are low (Appendix D1, refers).
 The potential negative freshwater ecological impacts are Medium to low upon implementation of the impact mitigation measures contained in the Freshwater Impact Study Report (Appendix D2, refers) and the EMPr.
 The potential negative heritage-related impacts are low (Appendix D3, refers) The potential negative impacts on agriculture are low (Appendix D4, refers).
-The potential negative visual impact of the proposed development is low, as the development is not tall and conspicuous.
+The potential negative visual impact of the proposed development is low, as the development is not tall nor conspicuous.